iliapopov17/iliapopov17.github.io/_pages/about.md

 <br>
 The best cycling location yet: Rowing Channel, Rostov-on-Don<br>

-Sometimes I like to write detailed [manuals on NGS data analysis](https://iliapopov17.github.io/portfolio/portfolio-7/), as I remember how hard my studies were for me, and I hope that in the near future my materials can help someone a lot.<br>
+Occasionally, I enjoy crafting comprehensive [manuals on NGS data analysis](https://iliapopov17.github.io/portfolio/portfolio-7/), driven by the memory of the challenges I faced during my own studies.
+My aspiration is that these materials will serve as valuable resources to others in their learning journeys in the near future.<br>